iclr-blogposts/2026/_posts/2026-04-27-uncertainty-lifecycle-in-deep-learning.md

 ---
 layout: distill
 title: Uncertainty Lifecycle in Deep Learning
-description: Uncertainty modeling in deep learning has different attributes such as uncertainty propagation, uncertainty estimation, uncertainty decomposition, uncertainty attribution and uncertainty sensitivity, that are extensively discussed in literature.
-However, there is no proper structure explaining how these different components interact with each other at different stages of Deep Learning pipeline.
-We propose to structure the flow and transformation of uncertainty from input to prediction through the model, by appropriately positioning them.
-And we call this structure as “Uncertainty Lifecycle”.
-The “Uncertainty lifecycle” can be represented as a structured process for handling, quantifying, analyzing, and interpreting uncertainties at different stages of Deep Learning pipeline.
+description: Literature discussing uncertainty handling in deep learning considers different tasks such as uncertainty propagation, uncertainty estimation, uncertainty decomposition, uncertainty attribution and uncertainty sensitivity analysis.
+However, there is no proper structure explaining how these different components interact with each other at different stages of a deep learning pipeline.
+We propose to structure the these task by considering the flow and transformation of uncertainty through the model and position them accordingly.
+We call this structure as “uncertainty lifecycle”.
+The uncertainty lifecycle can be represented as a structured process for handling, quantifying, analyzing, and interpreting uncertainties at different stages of a deep learning pipeline.

 date: 2026-04-27
 future: true